Options class (ScrollBar)

 Example

-null {null}, specifies that the exontrol.Def.ScrollBar.largeChange field defines the largeChange property.
-By default, the exontrol.Def.ScrollBar.largeChange is 10.
+null {null}, uses the default largeChange value.
+By default, the largeChange is 10.

 0 {number}, no change once the user clicks the scroll's background or presses the PAGE UP or PAGE DOWN keys.